-Members are asked to serve a five year term ending June 2016.
+Members serve a five year term.
 The five year term represents the implementation of the five year Consolidated Plan and its associated Fair Housing Action Plan.
-The FHAC may or may not be reconstituted in 2016.
+The Fair Housing Advocacy Committee will be reformed for each five-year consolidated planning period.
+The number of members, represented organizations, terms, and all other conditions of this committee are permitted to change by agreement of the jurisdictions.